bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Recent History And Present Situation/Research On The Heirs Of Terunael By The Silent Bell.md

 Autumn 383YE

 The Heirs of Terunael are traitors to the dream of the Navarr.
-Most recently they helped drive the chaos in the Liathaven and Brocéliande, working with the monstrous Children of Yaw'nagrah to spread the vallorn's terrible green grasp.
+Most recently they helped drive the chaos in the Liathaven and Brocéliande, working with the monstrous Children of Yaw'nagrah to spread [[The Vallorn|the vallorn]]'s terrible green grasp.

 With their defeat in Brocéliande, the assumption is that they will be forced to fall back... and assumption that could have been dangerously premature.